-Rice University officially rededicated the Owls' track and field complex on Saturday, April 24, 2010, officially changing the name to Holloway Field and Ley Track, prior to the start of the 2010 J. Fred Duckett Twilight Meet.
+Rice University officially rededicated the Owls' track and field complex on Saturday, April 24, 2010, officially changing the name to Wendel D. Ley Track and Holloway Field, prior to the start of the 2010 J. Fred Duckett Twilight Meet.
 The rededication was in recognition of a gift from the estate of former Southwest Conference sprint champion Edward Holloway and his wife, Naomi "Petie" Guion Holloway, both from the Class of '33, to replace the track at the stadium with a new, dark blue, BSS 300 synthetic surface from Beynon Sports Systems.

 The track was installed over the winter and made its unofficial debut at the Victor Lopez Classic in March.